 David's How-Tos

 This website is a compilation of my various computer-configuration-related notes.
-The primary purpose of this website is to keep most of my notes easily available in one place.
+The primary purpose of this website is to keep my notes easily available in one place.
 The format of the notes varies — from simple text files to full-featured guides with pictures.

 Operating Systems Notes